silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    ```
    {: pre}

-4. Specify the location of the `terraform.tfstate` file that was created after you provisioned the {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform in Lesson 3.
-The `terraform.tfstate` file is the source for information about the deployed infrastructure that you want to target with Ansible.
-By specifying the location of the file in a `terraform_inv.ini` file and storing it in the same directory as the {{site.data.keyword.Bluemix_notm}} Terraform inventory script, Ansible can import the Terraform infrastructure information directly.
+4. Specify the location of the `terraform.tfstate` file that was created after you provisioned the {{site.data.keyword.Bluemix_notm}} classic infrastructure with Terraform in Lesson 3.
+The `terraform.tfstate` file is the source for information about the deployed classic infrastructure that you want to target with Ansible.
+By specifying the location of the file in a `terraform_inv.ini` file and storing it in the same directory as the {{site.data.keyword.Bluemix_notm}} Terraform inventory script, Ansible can import the Terraform classic infrastructure information directly.
    1. In your Ansible `inventory` directory, open the `terraform_inv.ini` file.
       ```
       nano terraform_inv.ini
       ```
       {: pre}

-   2. Add the fully qualified path to the `terraform.tfstate` file that holds your Terraform infrastructure information.
+   2. Add the fully qualified path to the `terraform.tfstate` file that holds your Terraform classic infrastructure information.
       ```
       [TFSTATE]
       TFSTATE_FILE = <terraform_project_path>/terraform.tfstate
       ```
       {: codeblock}

-6. Verify that the {{site.data.keyword.Bluemix_notm}} Terraform inventory script can import the Terraform infrastructure that is defined in the `terraform.tfstate` file.
+6. Verify that the {{site.data.keyword.Bluemix_notm}} Terraform inventory script can import the Terraform classic infrastructure that is defined in the `terraform.tfstate` file.
    1. Navigate to your Ansible project parent directory.
-   2. Import the Terraform infrastructure information from the `terraform.tfstate` file to create the Ansible infrastructure inventory.
+   2. Import the Terraform classic infrastructure information from the `terraform.tfstate` file to create the Ansible infrastructure inventory.
       ```
       ansible-inventory -i ./inventory --list
       ```